viperproject/gobra-book/src/3-abstracting-memory.md

 # Abstracting memory access with predicates

-In this section, we emphasize how predicates can abstract memory access, and help enforce the information hiding principle.
+In this section, we emphasize how predicates can abstract memory access, and help enforce the [information hiding](https://en.wikipedia.org/wiki/Information_hiding) principle, hiding implementation details such as non-exported fields, memory layout, or other internal assumptions.

-The core idea is, that clients shall only need to hold predicate instances, allowing them to interact with an API, without exposing specific permissions and hiding implementation details.
+The core idea is, that clients shall only need to hold predicate instances, allowing them to interact with an API, without exposing specific permissions to fields and hiding implementation details.
 We exemplify this on a subset of the `List` API, for now focusing only on specifying memory access without proving functional correctness.

 Previously, we have defined the predicate `elements`: